gbuzogany/homebrew-rtl/README.md

 Instal the tool you want, for example bluespec verilog:

     $ brew install bsc

+Or everything - installing nextpnr also install prjtrellis and icestorm
+    $ brew install bsc nextpnr

+Pre-packages binaries are available as bottle for MacOS.

+On Linux, the bottles will be built from source.
+I hope to provide Linux bottles soon too.

-# Building From Source
+# Building Directly From Git Source
-You can also build these tools from source as they all use git VCS.
+You can also build these tools from their githuib source as they all use git VCS.

 Example: